New clinical trial data from Locus Biosciences shows promise in CRISPR-Cas3 technology – TechCrunch

 “That’s our secret sauce,” said Garofolo.
 “We can build drugs that are more powerful than the antibiotics they’re trying to replace, and they use phage, which is probably one of the world’s safest ways to deliver something into the human body.”

-While this new technology could certainly help treat pathogens and infectious diseases, Garofolo hopes that indications in immunology, oncology, and neurology might benefit from it too.
+While this new technology could certainly help treat pathogens and infectious diseases, Garofolo hopes that indications in immunology, oncology and neurology might benefit from it too.
 “We’re starting to figure out that some bacteria might promote cancer, or inflammation in your gut,” he said.
 If researchers can identify the bacteria at the root cause of those conditions, Garofolo and Ousterout think the crPhage technology might prove to be an effective treatment.

 “If we’re right about that, it’s not just about infections or antimicrobial resistance, but helping people overcome cancer or delay the onset of dementia,” Garofolo said.
 “It’s changing the way we think about how bacteria really help us live.”